weaamasad99/BistroRestaurant/README.md

 Once the status turns Green, click Load Orders to fetch data.

 🔮 Future Roadmap (Phase 3)
 This prototype sets the foundation for the full Bistro Management System.
-The upcoming Phase 3 will introduce comprehensive restaurant management features:
+The upcoming Phase 3 will introduce comprehensive restaurant management features like :

-📋 Full Menu Management: Add, remove, and edit dishes with images and prices.
+📋 Full Menu Management: Add, remove, and edit all the operations in the UI's.

-👥 User Roles & Permissions: Distinct interfaces for Managers, Customers, and Kitchen Staff.
+👥 User Roles & Permissions: Distinct interfaces for Managers, Customers and Others.

-📊 Reports & Analytics: Generate monthly revenue reports and order frequency charts.
+📊 Reports & Analytics: Generate monthly revenue reports.

-📍 Visual Table Map: Interactive floor plan for managing table reservations.
+📍 Visual Table Map:  managing table reservations.

 🔔 Notifications: Real-time alerts for order readiness and cancellations.